Our Services

 Helpful Resources

-Uncontrollable twitching is often due to EPS, medication-related movement problems like dystonia, akathisia, parkinsonism, or tardive dyskinesia, though it can also stem from other brain or metabolic conditions or be harmless sleep myoclonus at night.
+Uncontrollable twitching is commonly caused by extrapyramidal symptoms (EPS)—medication-related movement disorders such as dystonia, akathisia, parkinsonism, or tardive dyskinesia.
+It can also result from other neurological or metabolic conditions, or from harmless nighttime sleep myoclonus.

-Do not stop medicines abruptly; contact your prescriber about dose changes or treatments, and seek urgent care for high fever, severe stiffness, breathing or swallowing trouble, confusion, or rapid worsening.
-There are several factors to consider, and important nuances about risks, diagnosis, and specific treatments are outlined below.
+Never stop medications abruptly.
+Contact your prescriber about dose adjustments or alternative treatments, and seek urgent care for high fever, severe muscle stiffness, difficulty breathing or swallowing, confusion, or rapidly worsening symptoms.

 Let's break it down in clear, simple language.